 What degree do you need for nuclear engineering?
 Why get a nuclear engineer degree?
 There are several reasons why you’ll need a nuclear engineering degree to get a nuclear engineering job, but the simplest answer is that employers require it.
 To go into the nuclear engineering field, you should have a bachelor’s degree or higher.

 So what degree do you need to be a nuclear engineer?
 At the very least, you’ll need a BS in nuclear engineering.
-Some nuclear engineers also earn a master’s degree.
+Some nuclear engineers also earn a master’s degree or doctoral degree.
+But there are a lot of colleges with nuclear engineering major programs.
+How do you choose between nuclear engineer colleges?

-When looking for any degree program, the first thing you should do is check for accreditation.
+When looking for the best nuclear engineering schools in the world, the first thing you should do is check for accreditation.
 This can mean national or regional accreditation, but either way, you’ll want a school that can prove that it has high standards for education.
+Almost all of the best schools for nuclear engineering are ABET-accredited.
+That includes private and public university programs.

 With some subjects, though, it’s not always enough that the school is accredited.
 You’ll want to make sure that the program is accredited, too.
 If you’re going into nuclear engineering, this means looking for ABET-accredited nuclear engineering schools.
 ABET, or the Accreditation Board for Engineering and Technology, is “a nonprofit, non-governmental agency that accredited programs in applied and natural science, computing, engineering and engineering technology.”